NADIRHUSSAIN11/Dashboard-Internetsales/README.md

-# Internetsales ETL & Dashboard
+# Internetsales ETL Using SSIS, SSAS & Dashboard

 In this project, I created a dashboard using the Adventure Works sample data warehouse.
 Adventure Works is a fictitious company that sells bicycles and bicycle accessories.
 The data warehouse contains information about the company's sales, customers, products, and employees.